ynput/OpenPype/website/docs/artist_getting_started.md

 ### OpenPype Version Repository

-Sometimes your Studio might also ask you to fill in the path to it's version repository.
+Sometimes your Studio might also ask you to fill in the path to its version repository.
 This is a location where OpenPype will be looking for when checking if it's up to date and where updates are installed from automatically.